The outside of the anechoic chamber used for testing at VPI Laboratories

 VPI provides testing of products and systems to assess conformity to regulatory requirements in the global market.
 With over 40 years of experience, our lab, test sites, and resources are equipped to meet many testing requirements.
 As technology is innovated, regulations change; our knowledge and experience ensure your products are prepared to meet these changes.

 - Examples of this type of testing include products that intentionally use radio frequency (RF) technology like Bluetooth, Wi-Fi, cellular, 900 MHz, remote control, and wireless communication.

 - Unintentional Emissions

 - If your product contains electronics, it likely will need to be tested to verify if it is unintentionally emitting signals that can disrupt other electronic devices.
 Often, unintentional radiated signals can be mitigated by ferrite clamps on cables or ferrite beads on printed circuit boards.
 VPI’s electrical engineers can help with fixing electrical designs that fail unintentional radiator emission testing.

 Is your product immune to ESD?
 If someone shuffles their feet on carpet, builds up a static charge, and then touches your electronic product, will it survive the static shock?
 Did you know that static shocks usually range from 5,000V to 15,000V?
 Will that type of shock fry the circuits in your product?
-What about dips in power voltages or brown outs?
+What about dips in power voltages or brownouts?
 Can your product survive surges of electricity?
-VPI can test your product to see how immune it is to harsh electrical conditions.
+VPI can test your product to see how immune it is too harsh electrical conditions.
 Many of these tests are required to sell your product in the European Union.

 - ESD (Electro-static Discharge)